As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 2 large eggs at room temperature

-- 4 and 1/3 cups all purpose flour
+- 4 and ⅓ cups (520g) all purpose flour be sure to measure properly

 - Sprinkle the yeast over warm water.
 The best way to test the temperature of your water is to take it from the tap and run your wrist in the stream.
 If you can’t feel the temperature of the water, it’s perfect.
 Stir yeast in with a fork until it is dissolved and set aside.